Hours: 10 AM to 6 PM (Mon-Thu, Sat-Sun); 10 AM to 9 PM (Fri) – Cost: FreeTalk about the National Gallery and vote

-The gallery focuses on modern art by the likes of Pablo Picasso, Salvador Dali, Andy Warhol, Henri Matisse, Jackson Pollock, Mark Rothko and more.
-Craig thinks that when they stick with these famous names then the paintings are great, but when they move onto modern-day painters then you’re either going to love it or hate it.
+The gallery specialises in modern and contemporary art by the likes of Pablo Picasso, Salvador Dali, Andy Warhol, Henri Matisse, Jackson Pollock, Mark Rothko, Francis Bacon and more.
+Craig thinks that when they concentrate on these famous names then the paintings are great, but when they showcase modern-day painters then you’re either going to love it or hate it.

-The Royal Academy of Arts is housed inside a very impressive mansion on Piccadilly, and it’s worth a walk down there simply to see inside the courtyard.
+The Royal Academy of Arts is housed inside a very impressive mansion on Piccadilly.

 It’s permanent collection of art is only accessible on a tour of the John Madejski Fine Rooms, but includes works by Constable, Gainsborough, Reynolds and more.
 At all other times you’ll have to settle for one of their temporary art exhibitions.